viralganatra/react-ssr-boilerplate/README.md

 ### ```node:dev``` and ```node:prod```

 Run Node with Express on the server.
 In dev mode it runs Node with the ```---inspect``` flag to enable debugging.

+### App Scripts

+The app-scripts package configures ESLint and Prettier automatically.
+Prettier is configured so whenever a commit is made it will automatically run and format the staged files.

 ## Hot Reloading